 - Canadian Mesothelioma Foundation.
 In Canada, this organization works to raise awareness of the risks of asbestos.

-The Meso Foundation began Mesothelioma Awareness Day, which takes place every September 26.
+The Meso Foundation began Mesothelioma Awareness Day, which has taken place every September 26 since 2009.
 The organization hosts nationwide events, and local groups create smaller events to raise awareness for this rare cancer.

 COVID-19 and Mesothelioma